plumier/plumier/packages/reflect/readme.md

-# Reflect: A JavaScript/TypeScript Reflection Library
+# Reflect: A TypeScript Reflection Library

-A reflection library that extracts JavaScript/TypeScript object into an object graph containing object preferences and metadata information
+A reflection library that extracts TypeScript or JavaScript object (type, function, module etc) into an object graph containing object preferences and metadata information

 ## Companies Using Reflect